|DR. DREIMER'S DRIVEL||LIMERICK LANE||WEEKLY QUOTATION||BANNER||FEEDBACK/NEWS||MUSIC DESCRIPTION/DOWNLOAD||WORDS/USAGE

 1236.
 Affirmative action -- discrimination with an euphemistic face.
 (An improvement on #13)

 1233.
-People who go around saying, "Our strength is in diversity" are probably thinking of plywood.
+People who go around saying, "Our strength is in diversity" are probably thinking of plywood -- which gains strength by diversifying the direction of wood fibres.
 But plywood still requires wood -- you can't make it out of maple syrup.

 1229.
 The law of the jungle says that inadequate, unhappy, and inefficient cultures must adapt or die; the law of compassionate civilization says they must be cherished and encouraged as equally worthy.
 Those who consistently choose tact over truth are likely to go -- politely -- extinct.